ibm-ecm/ica-sample-metabot/README.md

-# Business Automation Content Analyzer MetaBot
+# Business Automation Content Analyzer MetaBot WITH Table extraction enhancement

-This repository contains Business Automation Content Analyzer MetaBot which can be installed into IBM Robotic Process Automation (IBM RPA) and C# project to build .dll files required to create the MetaBot.
+This repository contains Business Automation Content Analyzer MetaBot Table extraction enhancement which can be installed into IBM Robotic Process Automation (IBM RPA) and C# project to build .dll files required to create the MetaBot.

 Content Analyzer MetaBot can be used on IBM RPA with Automation Anywhere client to extract content from electronic or image documents and return structured data that can be used downstream in the IBM RPA logic.